 Bike along the coast of Sweden's largest lake, Lake Vänern at Skräckle Park and the areas of Holmängen.
 Here you can take a dip in Lake Vänern from one of the several beaches along the way.

-If you instead want to explore the city, there are several paths that takes you through the central part of the city and south along the waters of Vassbotten to the Karls Grav canal down to Brinkebergskulle sluss (Brinkebergskulle locks).
+If you instead want to explore the city, there are several paths that takes you through the central part of the city and south along the waters of Vassbotten Bay to the Karls Grav Canal down to Brinkebergskulle sluss (Brinkebergskulle locks).
 Here are several great places for a picnic right by the canal.

 Use Vänersborg as a starting point to discover the surrounding area

 You can also go on the local Linnaeus Trail that follows the path of the famous Swedish botanist Carl Linnaeus when he visited the area in the year 1746.
-The bike path will take you from Vänersborg south to the neighboring town of Trollhättan then up on the other side of Göta river to the plateau mountain Hunneberg and back to Vänersborg.
+The bike path will take you from Vänersborg south to the neighboring town of Trollhättan then up on the other side of Göta river to the table mountain Hunneberg and back to Vänersborg.
 The trail is about 65 kilometers long.
 Read more about the Linnaeus Trail here.

 An excellent day trip is otherwise to cycle towards the town of Vargön and then go up to one of the mountains of Halleberg and Hunneberg.
 Here you can discover magnificent preserved nature and if you are lucky you might see one of the moose that lives on the mountain.
 Here you can also visit the Royal Hunt Museum Elk Hill on Hunneberg, a museum that shows the history and nature of the Halleberg and Hunneberg mountains.
 Here you can also rent mountain bikes to explore one of the mountain's several mountain bike paths.

 The Tourist Office in Vänersborg offers bicycle maps for the local cycle paths and bike trails.
-The bike map for central Vänersborg and the surrounding area is available here: Bike map page 1 and Bike map page 2 (PDF).
+The bike map for central Vänersborg and the surrounding area is also available here: Bike map page 1 and Bike map page 2 (PDF).